Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Analysis

-\end{lemma} \begin{proof} Recall that, for each token, the probability that it reaches agent $i$ in the disseminating stage is in the range $\left[ \frac{1}{N}-\frac{1}{N^3}, \frac{1}{N}+\frac{1}{N^3} \right]$.
-Hence, the probability that it is chosen by agent $i$ in the sampling stage of round $r$ can be upper-bounded by
+\end{lemma} \begin{proof} Recall that the probability for each token to independently reach agent $i$ in the disseminating stage is in the range $\left[ {1}/{N}-{1}/{N^3}, {1}/{N}+{1}/{N^3} \right]$ and each agent independently chooses one arm from the received suggestions uniformly at random in the sampling stage.
+Hence, the probability for any token (say $a_k$-token) to be chosen by agent $i$ in the sampling stage of round $r$ can be upper-bounded by